danielaparker/jsoncons/doc/ref/cbor/cbor_view.md

 iteration cannot fail; the context, which must outlive the range, supplies skip workspace for container children and grows only past 32 open containers. `children` serves sibling iteration over checked bytes;
-`navigator` serves stateful traversal with retained parents and extents.
+`walker` serves stateful traversal with retained parents and extents.

 The typed accessors return `false`, leaving `value` untouched, exactly when the item is not of the requested kind; conversions are strict.